isabellaalstrom/lovelace-grocy-chores-card/README.md

 2. Note which user has created the api key used with the HA integration.
 3. Go to `http://yourgrocyip:port/api/users`
 4. Find the user that corresponds to the user who created the api key in step 2.
 5. Note the id for that user.
-If the id is not `1` you need to specify `user_id` to that user id in the cards configuration to be able to track chores.
+If the id is not `1` you need to specify `user_id` to that user id in the cards configuration to be able to track tasks and chores.

 ## Using the Collapsible Overflow
 Instead of the “Look in Grocy for X more items” text from older versions, this version can show all additional items in a collapsible overflow panel.